 Meta-rationality evaluates, selects, combines, modifies, discovers, and creates rational methods.
 It operates in the territory beyond the boundaries of fixed understanding.

-So The eggplant will appear first as a Kindle ebook.
-It’s ideal for the format, and it will be an interesting experiment to see how many readers do prefer an ebook.
+The Eggplant gradually builds a complex, densely connected conceptual structure.
+It is not actually well-suited to reading in pieces.
+So I will publish it first in paperback and as a Kindle ebook.
 I’ll create others only if enough people buy it to make me believe there’s genuine demand.
-Every page I write on the web gets many thousands of views; how many people will an ebook reach?
+Every page I write on the web gets many thousands of views; how many people will a traditional book reach?

 To give some sense of the book—“Try before you buy”—I’m posting excerpts on the web before publication: